-When building reports in SQL Server Reporting Services (SSRS) or Report Builder, date parameters often allow users to filter data for specific periods.
-Setting a default date for a parameter can greatly enhance user experience by automatically displaying a relevant timeframe (like today’s date, the first day of the month, etc.) without manual input.
+When building reports in SQL Server Reporting Services (SSRS) or Report Builder, date parameters allow users to filter data for specific periods.
+Setting a default date parameter can significantly improve user experience by automatically displaying a relevant timeframe—such as today’s date, the first day of the month, or last week—without requiring manual input.

-In this blog, we will learn how to easily set a default value for a date parameter in SSRS/Report Builder, along with examples and best practices.
+In this guide, we will cover how to set a default value for a date parameter in SSRS/Report Builder, with practical examples, best practices, and recommendations for data-driven decision-making.

 Why Set a Default Date Parameter?